mehlleniumfalke/defwp/README.md

 The plugin folder is mounted at `/wp-content/plugins`, leave as it is.
 Files in this directorys will be synced to the wordpress image.

-The Templates are stored in `/wp-content/themes/the_theme/assets/templates`, yeah really.
+The Templates are stored in `/wp-content/themes/the_theme/assets/templates`.
+Yeah really.
 Gulp will copy them to their default location.
 Non-Template files, like `functions.php` can be stored at their default location.